OpenXAIProject/Diagnosis-of-Alzheimers-Disease/README.md

-# Classification and Explanation Model for Alzheimer’s Disease on Deep Learning Model
+# Classification and Explanation Model for Alzheimer’s Disease
 Python implementation for the classification and explanation of Alzheimer's Disease based on voxResNet.

 ## Dataset